bulletmark/pipxu/README.md

     runpip              Run pip with given arguments on virtual environment for the given application.
-    uninject            Uninstall extra packages from an application. uninstall           Uninstall one, or more, or all applications. upgrade             Upgrade one, or more, or all applications. venv                List application virtual environment paths.
+    uninject            Uninstall extra packages from an application. uninstall (remove)  Uninstall one, or more, or all applications. upgrade (update)    Upgrade one, or more, or all applications. venv                List application virtual environment paths.
     version             List installed application versions.

-Note you can set default starting global options in $HOME/.config/pipxu- flags.conf.
+Some commands offer aliases as shown in brackets above.
+Note you can set default starting global options in $HOME/.config/pipxu-flags.conf.
 ```

 Type `pipxu <command> -h` to see specific help/usage for any